Instant payments 2018 future-gazing

 Rollout to the SCT Inst scheme in Europe and The Clearing House (TCH) real-time payment (RTP) platform in the US will progress this year.
 But not without difficulty for migrating banks.
 The migration speed of each European country’s clearing and settlement mechanisms (CSMs) adhering to the SCT Inst scheme will vary across the continent as will migration of payment service providers (PSPs) with only 15% moving on the 21 November launch date last year.
 A majority of PSPs are not expected to migrate until 2020, say scheme designers the European Payments Council (EPC).
 In the US ubiquity isn’t expected until 2020 either.

-2. New instant payment (IP) schemes and platforms will come online.
+2. New instant payment (IP) schemes and platforms will come online & interoperability will be considered.

-Australia will lead the way in the first quarter and the European Central Bank’s (ECB) SCT Inst compliant Target Instant Payment Settlement (TIPS) platform, due in November 2018, will be another prime example.
-The UK is also planning a technology overhaul of its once pioneering, but now ageing Faster Payments Service (FPS) platform, while new nations such as Malaysia and Hungary will begin to add schemes.
+Australia will lead the way for IP adoption in the first quarter of 2018 and the European Central Bank’s (ECB) SCT Inst compliant Target Instant Payment Settlement (TIPS) platform, due in November 2018, will be another prime example.
+The UK is also planning a technology overhaul of its once pioneering, but now ageing Faster Payments Service (FPS) platform, while new nations such as Malaysia and Hungary will begin to add or design future schemes.
+Cross-border interoperability via the use of mandated ISO20022 messaging will likely be a prime consideration.
+It also delivers data-rich messaging and IT flexibility.

 3. IP schemes themselves will increasingly become a regulatory demand.